 The Diversity Consortium is an advisory body.
 Its recommendations are conveyed to the Diversity and Inclusion Steering Committee, which is composed of the Dean, Senior Associate Dean for Faculty Affairs and Faculty Development, the Senior Associate Dean for Education, the Associate Dean for Diversity and Inclusion, director of the Summer Medical Leadership Program, and chair of the Committee on Women.
 The Diversity Consortium consists of leadership, representative members, ex officio members, and administrative staff, as follows:

 The chair is the Associate Dean for Diversity and Inclusion.
 A vice chair is elected by a majority vote of the Diversity Consortium.

 The Diversity Consortium consists of individuals who represent students, residents, faculty, and staff throughout the Health System.
 The Associate Dean for Diversity and Inclusion solicits nominations from department chairs and the faculty at large and recommends members to the Dean for appointment.
 A minimum of 20 and a maximum of 30 voting members are appointed by the Dean, in consultation with the Senior Associate Dean for Faculty Affairs and Faculty Development, and the Senior Associate Dean for Education, for three-year terms, which may be renewed once.
 A member who has served two terms may be reappointed after rotating off of the Diversity Consortium for a full year.
 Student and Graduate Medical Education trainees may serve for less than three years.

 Ex officio members

-DC meetings are held monthly and as often as necessary to carry out its missions assuming an agenda to be discussed.
-The ODI program manager works with the DC chair to set and distribute the meeting agenda, and to inform members of meeting dates, times and locations.
+Diversity Consortium meetings are held monthly and as often as necessary to carry out its missions assuming an agenda to be discussed.
+The Office of Diversity and Inclusion Administrative Generalist works with the Diversity Consortium chair to set and distribute the meeting agenda, and to inform members of meeting dates, times and locations.